realchoubey/SubgraphDemo/README.md

 ## Step 3: Initialize your Subgraph🧱

-To initialize your Subgraph, run the following command:
+Once your subgraph has been created in Subgraph Studio you can initialize the subgraph code using this command:

 ```
 graph init --studio <SUBGRAPH_SLUG>
 ```
 > You can get your `SUBGRAPH_SLUG` from the Subgraph Studio
+> Upon running the above command, you will need to enter the contract code for the Cryptopunks contract that we are using as an example.
+Refer to the etherscan link provided above to get the contract address.
+> Select the protocol as `ethereum` and for Ethereum network, select a testnet for eg. `sepolia`.

-If you subgraph is successfully initialized, your terminal should look similar to this:
+If your subgraph is successfully initialized, your terminal should look similar to this:
 ```
 √ Protocol · ethereum
-√ Subgraph slug · fordemo
+√ Subgraph slug · cryptopunks
-√ Directory to create the subgraph in · fordemo
+√ Directory to create the subgraph in · cryptopunks
 √ Ethereum network · sepolia
-√ Contract address · 0xf7e903969E1269147aAfc8915f889B2D918D4bE4
+√ Contract address · 0xb47e3cd837dDF8e4c57F05d70Ab865de6e193BBB
 √ Fetching ABI from Etherscan
-√ Fetching Start Block
 √ Fetching Contract Name
-√ Start Block · 6378250
+√ Start Block · 3914495
-√ Contract Name · YourContract
+√ Contract Name · MetaMultiSigWallet
 √ Index contract events as entities (Y/n) · true
   Generate subgraph
   Write subgraph to directory